School Board Links

 Mr. Billy Thomas

 Billy Thomas began his term in September 2008.
 Mr. Thomas has over thirty-five years of experience as a public school educator, including several years as a physical education teacher in Hancock County.
 He has a bachelor’s degree in education, a master’s degree in health and safety, and an educational specialist degree in school administration.
 His goal is to be part of a team that provides the highest quality of education for each child in the Hancock County School District.

 Dr. Jennifer Seal began her term in January 2007.
 She was elected to begin a second term in January 2013 and will serve through December 2018.
 Seal is the Vice President for Planning and Institutional Research at Pearl River Community College-Poplarville.
 She and her husband, Michael, own and operate Seal’s MarketPlace on Highway 43 in Hancock County.
 Seal looks forward to serving on the Board that manages the resources of the Hancock County School District and to helping ensure that each and every child receives the best education possible.
 Their daughter, Raleigh, attends Hancock North Central Elementary

 Danita Ladner Holladay began serving in January 2015.
 She is married to Rick Holladay.
 They have 4 sons, Richard, Grant, Evan and Mason.
-One son is at Hancock High School; one at Hancock Middle School and two are at Hancock North Central Elementary.
+Her four sons are graduates from Hancock High School and are currently attending college.
+Her two youngest sons are students at Hancock High School.
 She is an active member of Sacred Heart Catholic Church of Dedeaux.
 She is the Executive Director of Acorn Adoption Agency.
 She has a Master’s Degree in Social Work.